naisthorpe/random-password-generator/README.md

 ## Why

-This was a homework assignment for Week 3 of my
+This was a homework assignment for Week 3 of UNCC's full stack web development course.

 -----